-Online analytical processing In computing, online analytical processing, or OLAP (/ˈoʊlæp/), is an approach to answering multi-dimensional analytical (MDA) queries swiftly.
-OLAP is part of the broader category of business intelligence, which also encompasses relational database, report writing and data mining.
-Typical applications of OLAP include business reporting for sales, marketing, management reporting, business process management (BPM), budgeting and forecasting, financial reporting and similar areas, with new applications coming up, such as agriculture.
+Online analytical processing Online analytical processing, or OLAP (/ˈoʊlæp/), is an approach to answer multi-dimensional analytical (MDA) queries swiftly in computing.
+OLAP is part of the broader category of business intelligence, which also encompasses relational databases, report writing and data mining.
+Typical applications of OLAP include business reporting for sales, marketing, management reporting, business process management (BPM), budgeting and forecasting, financial reporting and similar areas, with new applications emerging, such as agriculture.
 The term OLAP was created as a slight modification of the traditional database term online transaction processing (OLTP).
 OLAP tools enable users to analyze multidimensional data interactively from multiple perspectives.
-OLAP consists of three basic analytical operations: consolidation (roll-up), drill-down, and slicing and dicing.
-Consolidation involves the aggregation of data that can be accumulated and computed in one or more dimensions.
+Overview of OLAP systems The cube metadata is typically created from a star schema or snowflake schema or fact constellation of tables in a relational database.
+For example: Multidimensional databases Aggregations

 MS Project 2013 Upload Ric French Loading...
 Working... ► Play all MS Project 2013 Ric French25 videos803 viewsLast updated on Jan 25, 2015 Play all Sign in to YouTube Sign in History Sign in to add this to Watch Later Add to Loading playlists...
 OLAP cube An example of an OLAP cube An OLAP cube is a term that typically refers to multi-dimensional array of data.
 OLAP is an acronym for online analytical processing, which is a computer-based technique of analyzing data to look for insights.
 The term cube here refers to a multi-dimensional dataset, which is also sometimes called a hypercube if the number of dimensions is greater than 3.
 Terminology A cube can be considered a multi-dimensional generalization of a two- or three-dimensional spreadsheet.
 Slicer is a term for a dimension which is held constant for all cells so that multi-dimensional information can be shown in a two-dimensional physical space of a spreadsheet or pivot table.
 Each cell of the cube holds a number that represents some measure of the business, such as sales, profits, expenses, budget and forecast.
 OLAP data is typically stored in a star schema or snowflake schema in a relational data warehouse or in a special-purpose data management system.
 Hierarchy